 Shelby – Remote & On The Ground Intern

 Shelby joined us from St. Louis, Missouri via a hybrid internship with both remote and on the ground experiences.
 Shelby is currently studying at the University of Southern California to get her masters in Public Administration.
 She has a passion for working with people and experiencing different cultures.
 She especially enjoys learning about nonprofit management, organisational leadership, and education policy.
 Shelby hopes to have her own nonprofit someday.

 After working with children and school administrators in China, Central America, and her hometown of St. Louis, Shelby was eager for the opportunity to come to Baobuyu.
 While here, she created and facilitated teacher workshops, as well as lessons and activities for our students and female empowerment programs.
 Shelby adored the safaris, rafting and hiking trips, and all Africa has to offer with her new friends at Baobuyu.

 Katie – Remote & On The Ground Intern

-Katie is joining us from Boston, Massachusetts, USA via a hybrid internship with both remote and on the ground experiences for six months!
-She will arrive in early September and she will be on the ground with us through to the end of the year.
-Katie is pursuing her Bachelors degree in Cultural Anthropology at Northeastern University in Boston.
+Katie is joining us from Boston, Massachusetts, USA via a hybrid internship with both remote and on-the-ground experiences for six months!
+She arrived in early September and she will be on the ground with us through to the end of the year.
+Katie is pursuing her Bachelor’s degree in Cultural Anthropology at Northeastern University in Boston.
 She brings nearly 7 years of experience mentoring, teaching, and working with people of all ages.
 Katie has a passion for working with people, learning about underrepresented populations, and experiencing different cultures.